ronanchilvers/solo-d6/Scenes/1 - Adventurers For Hire.md

 > **Roll:** Extremely likely - 4
 > **Outcome:** Yes but...

 She describes the item as an heirloom which has been in her family for many hundreds of years.
 It is a small, jewell encrusted cup of significant value.
-She says that she desperately wants it found
+She says that she desperately wants it found and although she doesn't know who took it, the thieves left a couple of clues behind them.
+The first is a small piece of cloth or sacking which was found stuck on a nail in the window which they broke in through.
+She brings it out and shows it to [[Okan]] and [[Kaapo]].
+It seems to be made of some sort of animal skin.

+> [!roll] To see if Okan or Kaapo recognise the animal skin
+> **Result:**